jjdarcy/cantrilltips/README.md

 * Purpose of notes is to set up your brain.
 Create your mental structure to help you remember.
 Doesn’t work if they are too verbose

 ## Practice Exams (Use tutorialsdojo.com)
-* Find Adrians course BEFORE you start on the tutorialsdodjo.com tests.
+* Finish Adrians course BEFORE you start on the tutorialsdodjo.com tests.
 The best value, identifying gaps in knowledge, comes from the first time you do them.
 * Start doing questions in review mode one question at a time
 * First summarise on paper what it is asking you.
 In your words.
 * Then WHY each answer is right or wrong.
 Not just “I remember this, it’s C”